ProfesorReis/LotterySmartContract/README.md

- This is a smart contract for lotteries but it shouldn't be used in real contract because it's not safe and optimized.
+This is a smart contract for lotteries.
+But it shouldn't be used in a real contract because this isn't safe and optimized.